daithyr/TECHIN510_final_project/README.md

 ### Questions/Problems Faced
 - **City Recognition Issues**: Ensuring the app accurately recognizes and validates city names.
 This involved prompting users to re-enter city names if they were not found or misspelled.
 - **Weather Data Mapping**: Mapping weather data indices to appropriate emojis to provide clear and intuitive weather forecasts for users.
+- **AllTrails Link Accuracy**: Ensuring the accuracy of external AllTrails links can be challenging.
+Users are advised to verify the links manually to ensure they lead to the correct trail information.
 - **User Experience Challenges**: Balancing the amount of information displayed to users while keeping the interface simple and user-friendly.
 Ensuring the app remains functional and valuable even when some data points are unavailable.

 Feel free to contribute or raise issues if you encounter any problems!